NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Related Work

 \subsection{Learning from Noisy Labels}

-\textbf{Noise-Robust Loss Functions.} One prominent line of research investigates the design of loss functions that are inherently robust to label noise.
-Representative examples include the Generalized Cross Entropy (GCE) loss~\cite{zhang-2018-generalized}, which interpolates between Mean Absolute Error (MAE) and Cross Entropy (CE) to adapt to varying noise intensities, and the Symmetric Cross Entropy (SCE) loss~\cite{wang-2019-symmetric}, which introduces asymmetric penalties for false positives and false negatives to suppress the influence of corrupted labels.
-While these approaches enjoy certain theoretical robustness guarantees, their empirical performance is often sensitive to hyperparameter choices.
-In practice, inappropriate parameter settings may significantly deteriorate convergence behavior and final accuracy.
+\textbf{Noise-Robust Loss Functions.} One line of research designs loss functions with intrinsic robustness to noisy labels.
+For example, Generalized Cross Entropy (GCE)~\cite{zhang-2018-generalized} trades off Mean Absolute Error (MAE) and Cross Entropy (CE), where MAE is known to be more robust to label noise.
+Symmetric Cross Entropy (SCE)~\cite{wang-2019-symmetric} further introduces asymmetric penalties to reduce the disturbance caused by noisy labels.
+Although such approaches offer theoretical robustness, their practical performance often depends heavily on careful hyper-parameter tuning.
+Importantly, these methods are largely orthogonal to our optimization-based approach.

-\textbf{Cleaning Up Noisy Labels.} Another major research direction aims to alleviate label noise by explicitly identifying, correcting, or down-weighting corrupted samples.
-Curriculum-based strategies such as DIH~\cite{zhou-2020-curriculum} exploit an exponential moving average of model predictions to smooth the optimization trajectory and gradually suppress unreliable samples.
-Data augmentation techniques like Mixup~\cite{zhang-2017-mixup} generate interpolated samples to encourage smoother decision boundaries and reduce the tendency of memorizing noisy annotations.
-Label correction methods~\cite{chen-2021-beyond}\cite{huang-2022-balance}\cite{zheng-2020-error} typically rely on the model’s own predictions to refine noisy labels, which inherently constrains their reliability and scalability, especially under high noise rates.
-Alternatively, Co-teaching~\cite{han-2018-co} employs mutual supervision between peer networks and selects training instances based on the small-loss criterion to filter out noisy samples.
-Despite their effectiveness, overly aggressive sample removal or correction may result in overfitting to a reduced subset of clean data, thereby limiting generalization.
+\textbf{Cleaning Up Noisy Labels.} Another line of work alleviates noisy labels by identifying, correcting, or down-weighting corrupted samples.
+For instance, curriculum-based strategies such as Dynamic Instance Hardness (DIH)~\cite{zhou-2020-curriculum} use an exponential moving average of model predictions to suppress unreliable samples.
+Data augmentation techniques such as Mixup~\cite{zhang-2017-mixup} reduce the tendency of deep networks to memorize noisy annotations.
+Label correction methods~\cite{chen-2021-beyond}\cite{huang-2022-balance}\cite{zheng-2020-error} refine noisy labels using the model's own predictions, but this self-dependency limits their reliability, especially under high noise rates.
+Alternatively, Co-teaching~\cite{han-2018-co} employs mutual supervision between peer networks to filter noisy samples.
+Despite their effectiveness, overly aggressive sample removal or correction may cause the model to overfit the remaining clean subset, thereby limiting generalization.